 Each floor of this three-story museum is dedicated to a different theme.
-The first floor is dedicated to collectibles.
-Here you will find all the promotional items and memorabilia from your youth, such as Pokémon cards, Pogs, Happy Meal toys, Bobbleheads, action figures, trains and more.
+MULLME‘s first floor is dedicated to collectibles.
+Here you will find all the promotional items and memorabilia from your youth, such as Pokémon cards, Pogs, Happy Meal toys, Bobbleheads, action figures, trains, and more.

-Finally, on the upper-level, you will find rotating installations.
+Finally, on the upper level, you will find rotating installations.
 When I was there the installation was dedicated to Mexico’s history of Bullfighting.
-This was done through a collection of colorful paintings by the artist Jose Chavez who’s works capture the spectacle.
+This was done through a collection of colorful paintings by the artist Jose Chavez whose works capture the spectacle.

 Now that I’ve set the record straight, I hope next time you are in San Diego, you will consider hopping the border for a visit to this interesting and dynamic city.
-Better yet, consider vacationing in Baja California in Mexico and includes a stop in Tijuana.
+Here are some additional things to do while there.
+Hopefully, you will love it so much you will want to extend your stay by vacationing in Baja California in Mexico.

 What did I miss?
 Is there something wonderful you know about Tijuana that I did not include??
 Tell me in the comments.

 Lol I wasn’t pronouncing the name wrong peasant.

 Pingback: Top Foods and Drinks to try in Mexico - Short Holidays and Getaways

 I haven’t been to Tijuana in about 20 years when I walked across the border to a street full of pharmacies and Mexican Zebra’s (if you don’t know them, look them up).
 It looks like this city has come a long way since then!